JosephChege4/mds_analysis/README.md

 2. **Clean & Transform**: Handle missing values, encode categorical variables, standardize scales.
 3. **Modeling**:

-   * Cluster residents by health/function profiles.
+   * Cluster residents or predict risk factors.
-   * Predict likelihood of outcomes (e.g., readmission).
    * Use SHAP for interpretability.
+   * Store outputs for use in Power BI.
 4. **Power BI Dashboard**:

-   * Import cleaned/aggregated dataset.
+   * Import aggregated and modeled data.
-   * Design visuals for clarity and interactivity.
+   * Design a dashboard with interactivity and clarity in mind.
-   * Share or export as .pbix.

 ## Dashboard Preview